Sermesianoi: In Byzantine Macedonia

 Kuber and the Sermesianoi went as far as south as the plain of Thessaloniki, where they settled, asking for the permission of the Byzantine emperor.
 The emperor gave his consent and ordered the nearby Slavic tribe of the Dragovites to supply Kuber and his people with food.
 Kuber and his associate Mauros subsequently attempted to seize Thessaloniki, taking advantage of a civil war in the city but were unsuccessful.

-According to Bulgarian historians, Kuber and those Sermesianoi who had not returned to their ancestral homes ultimately settled in the Keramisian field, most likely the Pelagonia plain in North Macedonia, hence their other name, "Keramisians" (most likely a corruption of Sermesianoi).
-Macedonian archaeologist Ivan Mikulčić localizes the initial settlement of the Sermesianoi to western North Macedonia and their resettlement in Albania, thus attributes the treasures found at Vrap and Ersekë (the Avar Treasure) to Kuber's people.
+Kuber and those Sermesianoi who had not returned to their ancestral homes ultimately settled in the Keramisian field, most likely the Pelagonia plain in North Macedonia, hence their other name, "Keramisians" (most likely a corruption of Sermesianoi).
+Macedonian archaeologist Ivan Mikulčić localizes the settlement of the Sermesianoi to modern western North Macedonia and eastern Albania and attributes the treasures found at Vrap and Ersekë (the Avar Treasure) to Kuber's people.
 German archeologist Joachim Werner has also linked the Vrap Treasure to Kuber and the Sermesianoi.
 According to Werner, the treasure may have been part of the Khagan's treasury, which was robbed by Kuber and then carried south of the Danube.